ravaldhruv/quizHost/quiz1.md

 4. There's a quiz1.yml file on your terminal.
 You can view its contents with ``` cat quiz1.yml ```
 5. You can run the command ```k apply -f quiz1.yml ``` to attempt scheduling your pod/application.
 6. Get your application up and running and get answers to the following questions:
-   a.
-Which Quiz are you submitting? **(Answer: Quiz1)**
+   - Which Quiz are you submitting? **(Answer: Quiz1)**
-   b.
-Describe what was wrong with the deployment?
+   - Describe what was wrong with the deployment?
 What commands did you run to debug?
-   c.
-Why did the yaml spin up 2 pods instead of 1?
+   - Why did the yaml spin up 2 pods instead of 1?
-   d.
-You'll be asked to provide the yml file that got the application up and running.
+   - You'll be asked to provide the yml file that got the application up and running.

 ## When you're ready.
 Submit your answers here: